Sonic2kDBS/long_term_memory/README.md

 ## Limitations
 - Each memory sticks around for one message.
 But in a conversation, the model can not only remember some previous messages but also some previous shown LTM memories.
 - Memories themselves are past raw conversations filtered solely on length, and some may be irrelevant or filler text.
+But it seems, most models can handel this.
+This never had affected any of my conversations until now.
 - Limited scalability: Appending to the persistent LTM database is reasonably efficient, but we currently load all LTM embeddings in RAM, which consumes memory.
 Additionally, we perform a linear search across all embeddings during each chat round.
 - Only operates in chat mode.
 This also means that as of this writing this extension doesn't work with the API